-- XII.7.1 Each member shall receive an annual Flexible Benefits Plan credit of \$150 (increased to \$200 effective July 1, 2000) which shall be administered in accordance with current practice and may be credited toward: - (a) Professional Expenses Fund (see IV.12); and/or, - (b) membership in the Trent University Athletic Facilities, at Faculty rates; and/or, - (c) Trent University Parking Fees for "Red" parking lots; and/or, - (d) Trent Express Bus Pass. - XII.7.2 Each Flexible Benefits Plan credit must be used entirely within the year of its issue and may not be carried forward to future years, except only in the case of the Professional Expenses Fund where the "carry-over" rules specified in IV.12 shall apply. - XII.7.3 Flexible Benefits Plan entitlements shall be appropriately pro-rated in the case of appointments which have terms of less than one year. - XII.7.4 In the event the tax status of the Flexible Benefits Plan changes such that it becomes a taxable benefit, the arrangement may, at the request of either party, be opened for immediate re-negotiation.
+- XII.7.1 Each member shall receive an annual Flexible Benefits Plan credit of \$200 which shall be administered in accordance with current practice and may be credited toward: - (a) Professional Expenses Fund (see IV.12); and/or, - (b) The member's TrentU card which can be used towards:

+i. membership in the Trent University Athletic Facilities, at Faculty rates; and/or, iv.
+On campus food service providers (Seasoned Spoon, the Planet, Chartwells, etc).

+- ii.
+Trent University Parking Fees; and/or, - iii.
+City Bus Pass; and/or

+- XII.7.2 Each Flexible Benefits Plan credit must be used entirely within the year of its issue and may not be carried forward to future years, except only in the case of the Professional Expenses Fund where the "carry-over" rules specified in IV.12 shall apply. - XII.7.3 Flexible Benefits Plan entitlements shall be appropriately pro-rated in the case of appointments which have terms of less than one year.

+XII.7.4 In the event the tax status of the Flexible Benefits Plan changes such that it becomes a taxable benefit, the arrangement may, at the request of either party, be opened for immediate re-negotiation.